oliverswitzer/olivers-dotfiles/manual-install-notes.md

 To import Docsets, go to "Settings > General" and then hit "Set Up Syncing..." at the very bottom

 Hit "Set Sync Folder" and set it to the ./dash-docsets/Dash.dashsync folder in this repo.

+## Create initital tmux ressurect session

+From within a tmux session, hit Ctrl-B + Ctrl-s to save an initial tmux session.
+All future sessions with be automatically persisted.